 Times have the same four Auto fill options as are shown above, for simple numbers.
-However, for dates, there are more Auto Fill options.
-In addition to the four options for simple numbers, there are also the following:
+However, for dates, there are additional Auto Fill options.
+As well as the four options for simple numbers, there are also the following:

 The Excel Autofill will generally fill a column with text values by repeating the value(s) in the first cell(s).
 However, there are some text values that Excel recognises as part of a series.
 These are:

 |Weekdays (abbreviated or full names):|